mads195/MadsMauiLib/README.md

 ```

 ### MultiValueMatchConverter
 MultiValueMatchConverter is a converter that takes multiple values and returns a boolean value.
 It is used to determine if each property matches a specific value.
+In the following example, the image is only visible if the first binding is `True` and the second binding is `False`.
+The converter parameter is a comma separated list of values that are used to compare against the bindings.
+The first value in the list is compared against the first binding, the second value is compared against the second binding, and so on.
+If all values match, the converter returns `True`, otherwise it returns `False`.

 #### Usage
 ```